 Bell Found in Coal

-In 1944, as a ten year old boy, Newton Anderson dropped a lump of coal and broke it in half in his basement and found that it contained this bell inside.
+In 1944, as a ten year old boy, Newton Anderson was fueling the coal furnace in his parent’s home.
+He dropped a lump of coal onto the basement floor and it broke in half, revealing that it contained this bell inside.
 The bituminous coal that was mined near his house in Upshur County West Virginia is supposed to be about 300 million years old!
 What is a brass bell with an iron clapper doing in coal ascribed to the Carboniferous Period?
 According to Norm Sharbaugh’s book Ammunition (which includes several “coal anecdotes”) the bell is an antediluvian artifact (made before the Genesis Flood).
 The Institute for Creation Research had the bell submitted to the lab at the University of Oklahoma.
 There a nuclear activation analysis revealed that the bell contains an unusual mix of metals, different from any known modern alloy production (including copper, zinc, tin, arsenic, iodine, and selenium).